 We got so much more bang for our buck by just tossing some sandwiches and drinks in the car and heading in whatever random direction we chose.

-Are you struggling to get out and see something new on your days off?
+Are you struggling to get out and see something new on your days off, like we were?
 It doesn’t have to cost as much as you think, and will do amazing things for your state of mind.

 Dare I say you’ll feel more free?